Leveraging GPU Tensor Cores for Double Precision Euclidean Distance Calculations: Conclusion and Future Work

 \section{Conclusion and Future Work}

 In this paper, we presented a novel approach to computing Euclidean distances leveraging TCs on Nvidia GPUs.
 TCs are designed solely for Matrix Multiply-Accumulate operations, and yield a much higher peak throughput than CUDA cores for this operation~\cite{nvidia_a100}.
 While TCs have been extensively used in fields such as machine learning, their usage remains very limited for more general-purpose applications.
 Hence, to our knowledge, this paper presents the first use of TCs for FP64 Euclidean distance calculations, where FP64 TCs computation has only been possible using the Ampere generation of Nvidia GPUs.
 This makes our algorithm suitable for scenarios where precise computation using FP64 is required.
-As such, our algorithm can provide the foundation for improving the performance of other data analysis applications where distance calculations are used (e.g., distance similarity searches, $k$NN, and \dbscan~\cite{damon19, superego, fgfHilbert, hegjoin, gowanlock_knn, dbscan, tensorDbscan}).
+As such, our algorithm can provide the foundation for improving the performance of other data analysis applications where distance calculations are used (e.g., distance similarity searches, $k$NN, and \dbscan~\cite{damon19, superego, fgfHilbert, hegjoin, gowanlock_knn, dbscan}).
 In these cases, our TC GPU kernel can be adapted to refine candidate points independently of the index that is used.

-\textbf{Comparison to tensor algorithms:} we compared \tensor to a reference MMA implementation, \wmmaRef, from Nvidia~\cite{wmmaNvidia}, where we did not use any optimizations (including an index).
-We find that \tensor outperforms \wmmaRef, because the latter algorithm requires unified memory to store the $|D|\times|D|$ distance matrix.
+\textbf{Comparison to tensor algorithms:} we compared \tensor to a reference MMA implementation, \wmmaRef, from Nvidia~\cite{wmmaNvidia}, where no optimizations (including an index) were used.
+We find that \tensor outperforms \wmmaRef, because the latter requires unified memory to store a $|V|\times|V|$ distance matrix.
 Libraries such as cuBLAS and CUTLASS have the same drawbacks as \wmmaRef, and are thus also unsuitable for moderately sized input datasets.